Katerina-Koumproglou/E-Coffee/README.md

 - Product detail pages
 - Add new users via signup
 - View all users (only accessible by admin)
-- Mobile responsive design for the majority of the project
+- Mobile responsive design for the majority of the project (best viewed on desktop)

 ### Frontend (Vue.js)
 - Product listing UI